 Pre-clinical students who wish to appeal a grade will first contact the Course Director via e-mail.
-Students may appeal to the ARC based only on the grounds as presented in Section 2.5.15.1.
-The letter of appeal shall be submitted to the Assistant Dean for Academic Program Delivery with appropriate documentation, as may be required according to specific guidelines provided by the Office of the Registrar.
+Students may appeal to the ARC based only on the grounds as presented in Section 2.4.15.1.
+The letter of appeal shall be submitted to the Assistant Dean of Academic Operations with appropriate documentation, as may be required according to specific guidelines provided by the Office of the Registrar.